AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 2. When prompted, sign in with your Azure account.

     If you try to navigate through the site, you will notice there is no data.
-We will seed the Cosmos DB `metadata` container with data in the next section.
+We will seed the Azure Cosmos DB `metadata` container with data in the next section.

     ![The Fleet Management web app home page is displayed.](media/webapp-home-page.png "Fleet Management home page")